eliabieri/wg_display/project_report.md

 Tests are simple functions that are annotated with `#[test]`.
 They live in the same file as the code they test, but are located in their own module called `tests`.
 This module is only compiled when running the tests.
-`Cargo` provides a command to run all tests in a crate.
+`Cargo` provides a command to run all tests in a crate:

 ```bash
 cargo test